DiCarloLab-Delft/PycQED_py3/README.md

 # PycQED

-Python based measurement environment build on top of the qcodes package.
+A python based measurement environment for circuit-QED experiments build on top of the qcodes package by the [DiCarlo group](http://dicarlolab.tudelft.nl/) at [QuTech](http://qutech.nl/), Delft University of Technology.
 This repository is not intended as a stand-alone package.

 ## License
 This software is released under the [MIT License](LICENSE.md)

+## Contributors

+Adriaan Rol, Christian Dickel, Serwan Asaad, Gijs de Lange, Nathan Langford, Niels Bultink, Xiang Fu, Bart Dikken

+## Contributing
+Thanks for your interest in the project!
+We welcome pull requests from developers of all skill levels.

+If you find a bug or want to propose a new feature open an issue.
+If you have written some code that should be merged open a pull request describing your changes and why it should be merged.
+If you have a question or want to discuss something, feel free to send an email to Adriaan Rol (m.a.rol@tudelft.nl).

 ## Installation

-To use PycQED, clone this repository and the directory to your path (no pip-install yet) and make sure you have a working python3 environment with the required dependencies.
+To use PycQED, clone this repository and add the directory to your path (no pip-install yet) and make sure you have a working python3 environment with the required dependencies.
 For more details see the [installation instructions](docs/install.md).

 ## Usage